The best sports watches are worthwhile if you're getting serious about outdoor activities like running, hiking and rock climbing.

 What are the best sports watches?

 After testing dozens of models, the best sports watch is the Garmin Forerunner 245 Music.
-Aimed at runners — but able to track other outdoor activities — the Forerunner 245 offers advanced run-tracking metrics, solid battery life, and on-board music storage.
+As the best Garmin watch aimed at runners — but able to track other outdoor activities — the Forerunner 245 offers advanced run-tracking metrics, solid battery life, and on-board music storage.
 The Forerunner 245 also supports Spotify, so if you subscribe to that music service, you can download playlists to the watch, too.

-Fitbit is bringing some new GPS watches to the arena, too.
-The Fitbit Sense ($329) and Fitbit Versa 3 ($229) both have on-board GPS, multisport tracking and voice assistant integration.
-The Sense has a skin temperature reader, stress detection and an ECG monitor for detecting AFib, although it's not FDA-approved yet.
+Fitbit has some great GPS watches to the arena, too.
+The Fitbit Sense ($329) and Fitbit Versa 3 ($229) both have on-board GPS, multi-sport tracking and voice assistant integration.
+The Sense has a skin temperature reader, stress detection and an ECG monitor for detecting atrial fibrillation.

 The best sports watches you can buy today